 The Group recognises that our financing activities may have an impact on the environment and society and such impact may in turn result in potential financial and reputational risks to the Group.
-Our sustainable financing approach integrates environmental, social and economic/ethical considerations, including climate-related physical and transition risks, into our credit risk assessment process for our financing practices and capital raising transactions, whereby clients and transactions identified to have high sustainability risk or potential concern are subject to a structured due diligence and escalation process.
+Our sustainable financing approach integrates environmental, social and economic/ethical considerations into our credit risk assessment process for our financing practices and capital raising transactions, whereby clients and transactions identified to have high sustainability risk or potential concern are subject to a structured due diligence and escalation process.
 Refer to the section on Sustainability Risk for further details.